Ignite-Laboratories/Enigmaneering/enigma1/E1 - Temporal Analysis.md

 ### Initialization

-Before we proceed, I get to make a formal definition -
+Before we proceed, I get to write a formal definition -

       "Resonant Calculation"